awsdocs/aws-site-to-site-vpn-user-guide/doc_source/SetUpVPNConnections.md

 ## Download the configuration file<a name="vpn-download-config"></a>

-After you create the Site\-to\-Site VPN connection, download the configuration information and use it to configure the customer gateway device or software application\.
+After you create the Site\-to\-Site VPN connection, you can download a sample configuration file to use for configuring the customer gateway device\.

 **Important**
-The configuration file is an example only and might not match your intended VPN connection settings\.
-For example, it specifies the minimum requirements of IKE version 1, AES128, SHA1, and DH group 2 in most AWS Regions, and IKE version 1, AES128, SHA2, and DH group 14 in the AWS GovCloud Regions\.
-It also specifies pre\-shared keys for [authentication](vpn-tunnel-authentication-options.md)\.
-You must modify the example configuration file to take advantage of IKE version 2, additional security algorithms and DH groups, and private certificates\.
+The configuration file is an example only and might not match your intended Site\-to\-Site VPN connection settings entirely\.
+It specifies the minimum requirements for a Site\-to\-Site VPN connection of AES128, SHA1, and Diffie\-Hellman group 2 in most AWS Regions, and AES128, SHA2, and Diffie\-Hellman group 14 in the AWS GovCloud Regions\.
+It also specifies pre\-shared keys for authentication\.
+You must modify the example configuration file to take advantage of additional security algorithms, Diffie\-Hellman groups, private certificates, and IPv6 traffic\.
-If you specified custom tunnel options when creating or modifying your Site\-to\-Site VPN connection, modify the example configuration file to match the custom settings for your tunnels\.
-The file also contains the value for the outside IP address for the virtual private gateway\.
-This value is static unless you recreate the VPN connection in AWS\.
+We have introduced IKEv2 support in the configuration files for many popular customer gateway devices and will continue to add additional files over time\.
+This list will be updated as more example configuration files are added\.
+See [Your customer gateway device](your-cgw.md) for a complete list of configuration files with IKEv2 support\.

-**To download the configuration file**
+**To download the configuration file from the AWS Management Console**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.